Screenplay & Teleplay

 I used to make a living as a screenwriter.
 Am I still eligible to submit to the competition?

 Writers who do not currently and primarily earn a living writing for TV or film are eligible to enter the Screenplay Competition.
-The Teleplay Competition, both spec and pilot, is open to all writers of all levels.

 My script was previously optioned and is now expired, can I submit it in the competition?